DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-setup.rst

 * Jump to `ESP-01 and ESP-01s`_
 * Jump to `Mega+WiFi Combo Board`_

-Makerfabs ESP8266 WiFi Shield (recommended)
+Makerfabs ESP8266 WiFi Shield (recommended) X
 ===============================================

 We like this board here at DCC++ EX.
 It is simple, inexpensive, easy to use, and it works.